 By now, it’s old news—Instagram redesigned their logo and interface, blah blah blah.
 If you’re bored to death with this discussion, we don’t blame you.
 However, the brand’s facelift brings up a great topic for discussion—when and how to upgrade your logo in an effort to rebrand.
 We’ve outlined some things to consider before giving your brand a makeover:

-Yes, this might seem like a common sense concept, but many brands jump feet-first into a redesign without fully considering the implications (New Coke, anyone?).
+Yes, this might seem like a common sense concept, but many brands jump feet-first into a redesign without fully considering the implications or whether a rebrand is really necessary.
 Sometimes the adage “if it ain’t broke, don’t fix it” really does apply.
 Make sure you have a good reason to rebrand, backed by solid research, before you try to mess with a good thing.

 Once you determine that a redesign is a good idea, examine what brand elements make your product or service iconic to customers.
 Creating a survey to test logo designs with clients is a great jumping-off point.
 For example, Children’s Health surveyed customers and learned that these individuals found the iconic red balloon meaningful.
 When Children’s Health rebranded, they kept this symbol on board.

 Open up your phone, and chances are you’ll be greeted by a sea of flat app icons.
 While design trends come and go, there is nothing wrong with giving your brand a little modern update.
 However, succumb completely to passing trends and you’ll have to do another logo redesign in a few years.
 The best logos are fairly timeless, and might incorporate a few small tweaks along the way.
 Coca-Cola learned this the hard way, and has since kept their logo and design fairly consistent.
 Launch’s own logo has also remained relatively unchanged throughout the years, with a few updates to keep it fresh without losing its character.